LD4P/arm/modeling_recommendations/custodial_history.md

 Current descriptive practice includes these data as strings.
 For instance:
 "Unrecorded until purchased in 1893 from Agnew's by J. Pierpont Morgan; sold by him at auction in 1905; Christie's 1910; Pres. and Mrs. Nicholas Murray Butler; donated by their estate to Columbia in 1955."

-In modeling ownership and custodial history, the ArtFrame and Rare Materials Ontology Extension (RareMat) groups wanted to leverage more queryable data afforded by an entity-focused model; this differs from both current descriptive practice as well as BIBFRAME use of bf:custodialHistory as a datatype property.
+In modeling ownership and custodial history, the ArtFrame and Rare Materials Ontology Extension groups wanted to leverage more queryable data afforded by an entity-focused model; this differs from both current descriptive practice as well as BIBFRAME use of bf:custodialHistory as a datatype property.
 As such, we recommend using object properties alongside resources for different components of custodial history.

 An item's custodial history is complex and provides a rich area for querying.
 Through the model proposed below, we believe we can both trace individual custodial histories for items in collections while aggregating materials related to the same auction, sale or donation.

+While the custodial history model was developed specifically to address the descriptive needs of bibliographic items in the art and rare materials domains, we define it as an independent model with the expectation that it could be useful in the description of the custodial history of a broad range of resources and therefore have defined it as an independent ontology.

 <a name="SummaryoftheModel">Summary of the Model</a>
 =======

 New resource types
 ------------------
-The model posits two new classes for the description of an Item’s custodial history: CustodialEvent and CustodialHistory.
+The model posits two new classes for the description of a resource’s custodial history: CustodialEvent and CustodialHistory.

-A CustodialEvent represents a single event or period in the custodial history of an Item, such as a sale, donation, or period of ownership.
+A CustodialEvent represents a single event or period in the custodial history of a resource, such as a sale, donation, or period of ownership.
 The CustodialEvents for a specific Item are aggregated and potentially ordered in a CustodialHistory resource representing the entire custodial history of that Item.

-The CustodialEvent directly linked to the CustodialHistory of an Item (hereafter “individual CustodialEvent”) may be part of a larger CustodialEvent (hereafter “aggregate CustodialEvent”) encompassing multiple Items; e.g., a manuscript auctioned together with other manuscripts.
-Note that these are not distinct types of resources; rather, the distinction is maintained by direct or indirect linkage to an Item’s CustodialHistory.
-The individual CustodialEvent node intervening between an Item’s CustodialHistory and the aggregate CustodialEvent allows the individual events to be aggregated and sequenced independently of any other Item’s CustodialHistory.
+The CustodialEvent directly linked to the CustodialHistory of a resource (hereafter “individual CustodialEvent”) may be part of a larger CustodialEvent (hereafter “aggregate CustodialEvent”) encompassing multiple Items; e.g., a manuscript auctioned together with other manuscripts.
+Note that these are not distinct types of resources; rather, the distinction is maintained by direct or indirect linkage to a resource’s CustodialHistory.
+The individual CustodialEvent node intervening between a resource’s CustodialHistory and the aggregate CustodialEvent allows the individual events to be aggregated and sequenced independently of any other Item’s CustodialHistory.

 The CustodialHistory class is provided so that additional assertions can be made about it, distinct from assertions about specific events (the class also has conceptual appeal as a “container” of individual CustodialEvents).
 Whether this class is useful, as opposed to linking individual CustodialEvents directly to Items, remains to be seen through implementation and experimentation with the model (see Areas for Future Research).